RMHogervorst/link_prediction/rectangling_network_data.md

     pages (November 2017).
 These datasets represent blue verified Facebook page networks of different categories.
 Nodes represent the pages and edges are mutual likes among them.”
-Ah, 2017, when I did not realise how awful the company facebook was.
+Ah, 2017, when I did not realize how awful the company facebook was.
 Blessed time…

 ## References